2BlackCoffees/C-DebugClasses/README.md

 # C++ DebugClasses

-These 2 files allow to perform intrusiv debug and performance analyze of a C++ Program.
+The 2 files TraceDebug.hpp and TraceDebug.cpp allow to perform intrusiv debug and performance analyze of a C++ Program.

 These are most macros.
 Before starting make sure the configuration matches your requirements.